-- Providing a gift in your will

-- Creating a deed of gift

-- Planned giving fundamentals Part III: Gift transfers and
+- Providing a gift in your will - Planned giving fundamentals Part III: Gift transfers and administration

 Irene Hoover and her husband owned a bakery and enjoyed a great deal of success and prominence in their hometown.
 After her husband passed away two years ago, Irene decided it was time for her to update her will.